danyanyam/robustcov/README.md

 4. In the folder `robustcov` you can find scripts from `replication`, united in module that are used in `notebooks` folder.
-5. I wanted to cover module with tests, so the `tests` folder was created, but i didnt have anough time for this
+5. I wanted to cover module with tests, so the `tests` folder was created, but i didnt have enough time for this

 ---